Attorneys Defending Charges of Trespassing and Entering Restricted Areas of the Detroit Metropolitan Airport

-Michigan’s premier airport defense firm…providing cutting edge, experienced defense to offenses allegedly committed at Metropolitan Airport by both local residents and out-of-state travelers.
-We are not afraid to win.
+Michigan’s premier airport defense firm.
+We provide cutting-edge, experienced defense to offenses allegedly committed at Metropolitan Airport by residents and out-of-state travelers.

 Airports are always on high alert, and law enforcement is quick to bring charges.

-- Air Operations Area: areas used for landing, takeoff, moving of planes, hangar areas, and parking aprons.
+- Air Operations Area: areas used for landing, takeoff, movement of planes, hangar areas, and parking aprons.

 - Secured Area: areas where access is controlled by fencing, gates, signs, guards, or devices.

-- Sterile Area: public areas where access is controlled by the inspection of persons and property.
+- Sterile Area: public areas where the inspection of persons and property controls access.

 - Security Identification Display Area: areas where airport identification badges must be displayed at all times.
 Secured areas are included in this heading.

 - Restricted Area: areas of the airport designated not generally open to the public, unless authorization has been granted to enter.

-There are employees at the airport whose only job is to make sure no visitor goes anywhere they shouldn’t.
-As you may imagine, these individuals are on high alert and they are looking for individuals who may be a danger to others.
-Although it is great that these airport employees are protecting airport passengers, they often mistake innocent or inadvertent actions and just assume criminal intent.
-People make mistakes and honest mistakes should not result in jail.
-As you may imagine, most people arrested under these circumstances claim they were not aware of the restricted designation or that they were lost or misdirected.
-It takes an experienced, credible defense lawyer to convince a prosecutor of their client’s innocence.
+There are employees at the airport whose only job is to ensure no visitor goes anywhere they shouldn’t.
+As you may imagine, these individuals are on high alert and looking for individuals who may be a danger to others.
+Although airport employees must protect airport passengers, they often misconstrue innocent or inadvertent actions and assume criminal intent.
+People make mistakes, and honest mistakes should not result in jail.
+As you may imagine, most people arrested under these circumstances claim they were unaware of the restricted designation or were lost or misdirected.
+It takes an experienced, credible Metro Airport defense lawyer to convince a prosecutor of their client’s innocence.

-In those cases where someone made a conscious decision to go to a restricted location in the airport, an experienced lawyer will be necessary to help keep you from a jail sentence.
+In those cases where someone consciously decides to go to a restricted airport location, an experienced lawyer will be necessary to help keep you from a jail sentence.
 The reason for the intrusion into restricted space can make the difference between misdemeanor and felony charges.

 Penalties for violating the airport ordinance